xemul/cylang/README.md

 Loop is `~`.
 It evaluates the next token and grabs one more.
 For a list it calls the 2nd block for each list element.
-For a map it calls the block for each map value, for command block it calls one untill it results in NOVALUE and calls 2nd block.
+For a map it calls the block for each map key, for command block it calls one until it results in NOVALUE and calls 2nd block.

 ### Printing